Unrest (video game): Reception

 Unrest received "mixed" reviews according to the review aggregation website Metacritic.

 Hardcore Gamer gave it a score of three-and-a-half stars out of five and called it "a choice-driven RPG with little combat to speak of that touches on relevant social issues."
 National Post gave it six out of ten and called it "a bold, powerful, and interesting game.
 I'm just not sure how much fun it is."
 Common Sense Media also gave it three stars out of five and said, "There's plenty to admire about this daring, story-driven RPG experience, but it's not quite as accessible or polished as one might have hoped."
 Paste gave it a similar score of six out of ten and said, "For a game that sets out with intent to include elements rarely embraced in games, Unrest comes across as an underwhelming mixture of a smartly constructed core without any layers to complement it."

+Legacy

+On August 3, 2020, Arvind Raja Yadav from Pyrodactyl Games released the source code for the game under the MIT License on GitHub.
+In the summer of 2023, Kartik Agarwala implemented the CRAB engine in ScummVM during Google Summer of Code 2023 to implement support for Unrest.
+Official support was enabled with the release of ScummVM 2.9.0.